 Galley kitchen design provides enough storage as there are two parallel walls.
 You can make good use of the wall space by adding wall mount cabinets after the countertop height to store kitchen items.
 Double run galley kitchens with storage tend to be a good kitchen layout as it free up counter space for practical use.
 A combination of more cabinet storage and long countertops means that your kitchen will look organized and less cluttered.

-Galley style kitchen is an ideal layout for smaller kitchens such as 8×10 feet as it only requires two to three feet for each side.
-And, due to the standard galley kitchen configuration that is usually longer than wider, it’s also the preferred layout for narrow space.
+Galley style kitchen is an ideal layout for smaller kitchens such as 8×10 feet.
+As it only requires two to three feet for each side.
+And, due to the standard galley kitchen configuration that is usually longer than wider.
+It’s also the preferred layout for narrow space.
 With all the appliances and countertops positioned along the two walls, a galley layout provides a comfortable walkway for people.
 To prevent galley kitchen looking too small or too narrow, you can optimize it with floating shelves and central ceiling light fixtures.

-Even though a galley kitchen design tends to be narrow or compact, it gives you the chance to maximize the available space you have.
+Even though a galley design tends to be narrow or compact, it gives you the chance to maximize the available space you have.
 For example, the addition of the mini table or bench sitting at the end of the galley makes your kitchen a place you want to hang out with your few friends.
-The placement of a dining table near the countertop is also used as an extra workspace until you sit down to enjoy your cup of tea.
+The placement of a dining table sets near the countertop is also used as an extra workspace until you sit down to enjoy your cup of tea.

 You can also have a look on Tips for Designing a Perfect U-shaped Kitchen

 While many of us want a large and open kitchen space, sometimes the best things do come in small spaces.
 The narrow size of the galley makes other items a standout feature without dominating the look of the entire space.